 The recovery treatment program is crucial in providing the knowledge and tools for how to live a healthy life without drugs or alcohol.

 Recovery programs can be tailored to fit the person’s needs and preferences.
 They will not look the same for everyone as people’s experiences with addiction vary.
 How long clients are in a treatment program depends on how long they have had an addiction and the severity of their dependence, as well as other factors.

-Long-term residential drug treatment programs are the highest level of addiction recovery care, requiring clients to stay on-site in a treatment facility for 90 days or longer.
+Long-term inpatient or residential drug treatment programs are the highest level of addiction recovery care, requiring clients to stay on-site in a treatment facility for 90 days or longer.
 Long-term residential treatment gives clients the time they need to properly address the root of their addiction and learn strategies and tools that will point the way to sobriety.

 With residential treatment, clients also have the benefit of being in the care of addiction specialists, therapists, and healthcare professionals 24 hours a day

 Any needs they have will be tended to in that time, and they can receive medications, food, and anything else they need.
 Their main focus will be on getting better so they can rejoin society without using or abusing substances.